sjdemartini/mui-tiptap/README.md

 These controls components to help you quickly put together your menu bar, for each of the various Tiptap extensions you may want to use.

-You can override all props for these components (e.g. to change the icon, tooltip label, shortcut keys shown, `onClick` behavior, etc.).
+You can override all props for these components (e.g. to change the `IconComponent`, `tooltipLabel`, `tooltipShortcutKeys` for which shortcut is shown, `onClick` behavior, etc.).
 Or easily create controls for your own extensions and use-cases with the base `MenuButton` and `MenuSelect` components.

 | Extension                                                                                                                          | `mui-tiptap` component(s)                                                                                                                                                                                                                                                |
 | ---------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |